Fronteira dos Vales

+Geography

 Fronteira dos Vales is located at an elevation of 307 m between the Rio Mucuri and the Rio Pampã.
 The nearest major population centre is Teófilo Otoni.
 The name came about because of the position between the two river valleys.

 The distance to Teófilo Otoni is 182 km; and the distance to the state capital, Belo Horizonte, is 725 km.
 Neighboring municipalities are: Santa Helena de Minas, Águas Formosas, Machacalis and Joaíma.

+Economy

 The main economic activities are services, and subsistence agriculture.
 The GDP in 2005 was R$12 million, with 9 million from services, 1 million from industry, and 2 million from agriculture.
 There were 455 rural producers on 21000 ha of land.
-Only 5 farms had tractors (2006).
-1,000 persons were dependent on agriculture.
+As of 2006, only five farms had tractors.
+A thousand persons were dependent on agriculture.
 The main crops were coconuts, sugarcane, beans, and corn.
 There were 16,000 head of cattle (2006).
 There were no banks (2007) and 65 automobiles (98 motorcycles), giving a ratio of 75 inhabitants per automobile.

+Social indicators

 The social indicators rank it in the bottom tier of municipalities in the state.